steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 });
 ```

-You can also use [the $docker inspect command](https://docs.docker.com/engine/reference/commandline/inspect/).
+You can also use the [docker inspect command](https://docs.docker.com/engine/reference/commandline/inspect/).

 Test the ip with $curl http://172.17.0.2:3000/ or verify it with your browser.